joeatbayes/oid-mapper/readme.txt

 Generate sql file to Query for the parents for every child OID in the system using the IN clause.
   # when in bash
-  python generateInQueries.py test.map.txt
+  python generateInQueries.py data/stage/generated_oids.map.txt
-  # generates a file db_in_queries.sql
+  # generates a file data/stage/db_in_queries.sql
   # *1- 107 seconds to generate for 29.99 million rows.
   # *2- 0m37.944s =
   # *3- 0m26.5s